When All That's Left Is You

-When All That's Left Is You is the first album created by Quietdrive, released through Epic Records.
+When All That's Left Is You is the debut studio album by Quietdrive.
+It was released through Epic Records on May 30, 2006.

 The single "Rise from the Ashes" is featured on the soundtrack of both NHL 07 and ATV Offroad Fury Pro.

 All of the songs on the album were written by lead singer Kevin Truckenmiller and Quietdrive, with the exception of Track 9, which is the cover of "Time After Time" by Cyndi Lauper.

 Track listing

 All songs written by Kevin Truckenmiller, except for where noted.